On Systems, Surfaces, and Intelligence

 Conclusion

 The quick brown fox was never about the fox.
-It was about coverage—a system proving it could handle every case.
+It was a system checking what it could hold.